Larkinabout/fvtt-custom-dnd5e/README.md

 ---

+## Configure Interface

+Group of UI and canvas settings for tokens, canvas overlays, and chat.
+Includes Token Border Shape, Radial Status Effects, Token HUD Improvements, Token Distance, Apply Elevation to Selected Tokens, Toggle Status Effects on Selected Tokens, Ruler Travel Time, Show Pressed Keys, and Chat Commands.

+For help and advice on interface settings, either click the info buttons in the Configure Interface window or open the Interface journal within the Custom D&D 5e compendium.

+<p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>

+---

 ## Configure Rolls

 Customize the base die and roll mode for Ability Checks, Attack Rolls, Concentration Saving Throws, Initiative Rolls, Saving Throws, Skills Checks and Tool Checks.